 - In the run dialog, type cmd and click OK

-- When the Black Command Prompt opens, type the following in it and Hit Enter.
+- When the Command Prompt window opens, type the following in it and Hit Enter.

-- Once done, Hold Windows key and press R again.
+- To do this, hold the Windows key and press R again.

 - Now, type ncpa.cpl and Click OK.

-It takes you to the network connections, and you need to update your DNS settings via the interface.
+It takes you to the network connections panel where you need to update your DNS settings via the interface.

 - Select the network connector or connection that you wish to troubleshoot (Wi-Fi or Ethernet adapter).

-- Via the properties panel, click “Internet Protocol Version 4 (TCP/IPv4)”until it turns gray and select Properties again.
+- Via the properties panel, click “Internet Protocol Version 4 TCP/IPv4” until it turns blue and select Properties again.

 - Check or select use the following DNS server addresses and enter the following for Preferred DNS Server and Alternate DNS Server